A gorilla sits in the forest eating leaves from a branch

 Highly infectious diseases like the Ebola virus pose critical threats to gorillas.
 A 2006 paper in Science implicated Ebola as the killer of over 5,000 gorillas in Lossi Sanctuary, northwest Republic of Congo.

 Climate change is predicted to impact the forests’ productivity, plant composition and rain levels, which will affect its suitability for gorillas.
-In particular, high-altitude forests may be particularly affected, resulting in gorilla habitat shifting higher up the mountain, meaning further isolation of the remaining gorilla populations.
+In particular, high-altitude forests may be particularly affected, resulting in mountain gorilla habitat shifting higher up, meaning further isolation of the remaining gorilla populations.

 What is Born Free doing to help gorillas?